fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusSubscription.md

 # Get-AzureRmServiceBusSubscription

 ## SYNOPSIS
-Returns a subscription description for the specified topic.
+Gets a subscription description for the specified topic.

 ## SYNTAX